-From the outset, partners in the Child & Youth Health Network struggled to identify and agree upon a ‘theory of change’ or how it was going to improve health outcomes for children and youth.
+From the outset, partners in the Child & Youth Health Network struggled to identify and agree upon a ‘theory of change’.
+In other words, we struggled to determine exactly how we were going to improve health outcomes for children and youth.

-- Connectedness (4 domains: family, school, community & peers)
+- Increasing connectedness for children and youth (in four domains: family, school, community & peers).

 Research shows that connectedness to family, community, school and peers is directly linked to improved mental health for youth, as well as to reduced risk, including less self-harming behaviours, less frequent suicidal ideation and reduced substance use.
 Therefore, improving connectedness for children and youth became a primary focus.

 Network partners decided to focus on increasing connectedness as the strategy for the first five-year campaign.
 The ‘measures of connectedness‘ was the initial project associated with this focus area.